rickxy/alx-pre_course/README.md

-My first readme
+# My first readme
-Very Excited to start a new alx course
+<br> Very Excited to start a new alx course